yosoyjay/cyclecloud-llm/opt-175b/README.md

 time opt-baselines --model-size 125m --benchmark -t 1 -g 8 -n 128 -p test-125m --local --azure
 ```

-If on the SLURM log-in node:
+If on the Slurm scheduler or log-in node:

 ```bash
 time opt-baselines --model-size 125m --benchmark -t 1 -g 8 -n 128 -p test-125m --local --azure
 ```

-On a single instance of a signle Standard_ND96amsr_A100_v4 VM this took ~2.5 minutes with WPS of at least 200K.
+On a single instance of a single Standard_ND96amsr_A100_v4 (8 x 80GB SMX A100) VM this took ~2.5 minutes with training words per seconds of at least 200K.